-Existing and relevant information regarding known occurrences of CRLF in the Project Vicinity1 is provided in Section 3.2.5 of SSWD's Pre-Application Document (PAD).
+Existing and relevant information regarding known occurrences of CRLF in the Project Vicinity is provided in Section 3.2.5 of SSWD's Pre-Application Document (PAD).
 Table 3.0-1 summarizes CRLF habitat requirements by life stage.

-1 For the purposes of the relicensing, the "Project Vicinity" is defined as the area surrounding the Project in the order of a county or USDOI, United States Geological Survey (USGS) 1:24,000 topographic quadrangle.
+For the purposes of the relicensing, the "Project Vicinity" is defined as the area surrounding the Project in the order of a county or USDOI, United States Geological Survey (USGS) 1:24,000 topographic quadrangle.

 Table 3.0-1.
 California red-legged frog habitat requirements by life stage.
-1 abic 5.0-1.
-Camorina reu-leggeu nog nabitat requirements by me stage.

 Egg Masses Larvae Juveniles and Adults In ponds or backwater pools of streams, usually attached to emergent vegetation (cattail and bulrush).
 Sometimes found at sites without emergent vegetation (e.g., some stock ponds).
 The presence of dense riparian vegetation (particularly willows) is also a positive indicator of suitable breeding habitat.
-Permanently or seasonally flooded water bodies may Same habitat as eggs; also in moving, shallow riffle zones shallow margins of pools.
-Larvar most time in submerged vegeta organic debris. es, and ae spend Frogs may stay at breeding sites or move to summer habitats.
+Permanently or seasonally flooded water bodies may be used.
+Same habitat as eggs; also in slow-moving, shallow riffle zones, and shallow margins of pools.
+Larvae spend most time in submerged vegetation or organic debris.
+Frogs may stay at breeding sites or move to summer habitats.
 Emergent and/or riparian vegetation, undercut banks, semi-submerged root masses; open grasslands with seeps or springs with dense growths of woody riparian vegetation, willows; cattail, bulrush, and willow are good indicators for suitable habitat.
-Associated with deep ($<0.7 - 1.5$ m), still or slow-moving water.
-Juveniles prefer open, shallow aquatic habitats with dense submerged vegetation. be used.
+Associated with deep (<0.7 - 1.5 m), still or slow-moving water.
+Juveniles prefer open, shallow aquatic habitats with dense submerged vegetation.
 In seasonally dry areas, frogs may aestivate in moist spaces under boulders, logs, watering troughs, etc.